 What is Bottom-Up Budgeting?

-In complete contrast to top-down budgeting, as one might expect, a bottom-up budgeting approach entails starting at the department, or rather team, level and making your way up the ranks.
+In complete contrast to top-down budgeting, a bottom-up budgeting approach entails starting at the department, or rather team, level and making your way up the ranks.
 Thus, the budget keeps on accumulating as it reaches the final number, which is then presented to the senior management.

 As far as starting from the bottom goes, the more specific, the better.
 For instance, one might think that starting from an overarching department with a mid-senior level manager should suffice.
 After all, it is still a separate department that can contribute its input into the company's budget.
 Be that as it may, the department may have teams with their own managers, milestones, projects, and timelines.
 Accordingly, they would evaluate their needs for the budgeting period and pitch in their expense forecasts to acquire the required budget.